This post was updated in December 2018.

 One of the most common behavior-triggered emails is the “Welcome Email.”
 These emails act as a warm and timely greeting that tell your subscriber what to do next.
 They are super important because they catch a subscriber right when they sign up.

-You can also send reminder emails that are based off of a certain time period.
+You can also send reminder emails that are based on a certain time period.
 These emails prompt a subscriber to do something like renew a subscription or purchase something that has been sitting in their shopping cart.
 You can also send birthday and VIP offers as well as emails that only focus on re-engaging customers who have fallen off the map.

 4. Responsive email design